airavata-courses/CAPtivate/UserManagement/README.md

 3. Set path for Maven in your environment variables.
 It would contain the path upto the bin directory in the Maven folder (Step 2).
 For eg. _'C:\User\apache-maven-3.6.3\bin'_
 4. Set JAVA_HOME variable (if not already present), to point to the JDK folder in the _'..\Program Files\Java'_ directory.
 Eg. _'C:\Program Files\Java\jdk1.8.0_241'_
 5. Download and extract the code to your local machine.
 Open the folder UserManagement which must contain the _pom.xml_.
 Open a command prompt in this location.
+6. Configure and set up the database as follows -

-6. Create a datbase by the name of 'ads' in your mysql instance by running the following command MySQL.
+i.
+Create a datbase by the name of 'ads' in your mysql instance by running the following command MySQL.

-`create database ads`
+`create database ads;`

+ii.
+In the applications.properties file of the repository (in the _'..\CAPtivateUserManagement\src\main\resources'_ folder), change the value of the following variables as per the settings of your MySQL instance.

+- spring.datasource.username=_<your_MySQL_root_username>_

+- spring.datasource.password=_<your_MySQL_root_password>_

 7. Build the Spring Boot UserManagement Application with Maven, using either of the commands given below.
 ```sh